 Amount of space available for user data on SSDs in a configured Weka system.

 A software instance that Weka uses to run and manage WekaFS.
 Nodes are dedicated to managing different functions such as (1) NVMe Drives and IO to the drives, (2) compute nodes for filesystems and cluster-level functions and IO from clients, (3) frontend nodes for POSIX client access and sending IO to the backend nodes, and (4) management nodes for managing the overall cluster.
 In general industry terms, a node also may be referenced as a discrete component in a hardware or software cluster.
 Sometimes when referring to hardware, the term host may be used instead.

 The Portable Operating System Interface (POSIX) is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
 The WekaFS client is POSIX compliant, which means that it presents data to the OS on which it is installed in a manner that conforms to the POSIX standard.
 The WekaFS client is sometimes informally referred to as the POSIX client or POSIX driver when describing the overall storage system architecture.

 The total capacity that is assigned to filesystems.
 This includes both SSD and object store capacity.

 The Weka process of rehydrating data from an object store to an SSD, based on a prediction of future data access.

 The target time for data to be stored on SSDs before releasing from the SSDs to an object-store.

-The deletion of the SSD copy of data which has been tiered to the object-store.
+The deletion of the SSD copy of data that has been tiered to the object-store.

 The creation of an SSD copy of data stored only on the object-store.

-A mode of the Weka software which has been installed and is running, but has not been attached to a cluster.
+A mode of the Weka software that has been installed and is running, but has not been attached to a cluster.